stefaneidelloth/treezjs/doc/components/file/directoryPath.md

 ### label

-The label text that is shown before the combo box as a string.

-### options

-The predefined options that can be selected, given as a comma separated string, e.g. 'C,D'
+Some label text.

 ## HTML String Attributes

 ### value

-The current value (=selected option).
+The directory path as a string.

 ### disabled